-MA students select one of four possible areas of concentration:
+Thematic Global Studies M.A. students will focus in one of three possible areas of concentration:

 - Global Politics, Institutions, and Societies